Clairaut Conformal Submersions: Abstract

 \section{Abstract}

-The aim of this paper is to introduce Clairaut conformal submersion between Riemannian manifolds.
+{The aim of this paper is to introduce Clairaut conformal submersions between Riemannian manifolds.
 First, we find necessary and sufficient conditions for conformal submersions to be Clairaut conformal submersions.
-Further, we find a necessary and sufficient condition for a Clairaut conformal submersion to be harmonic.
-Moreover, we calculate the scalar and Ricci curvatures of vertical distribution of $M$.
-Finally, we give two non-trivial examples of Clairaut conformal submersion to illustrate the theory.
-Out of them, one is given by using doubly warped product, and another one is given by verifying main result of the paper.
+In particular, we obtain Clairaut relation for geodesics on the total manifolds of conformal submersions, and prove that Clairaut conformal submersions have constant dilation along their fibers, which are totally umbilical, with mean curvature being gradient of a function.
+Further, we calculate the scalar and Ricci curvatures of the vertical distributions of the total manifolds.
+Moreover, we find a necessary and sufficient condition for Clairaut conformal submersions to be harmonic.
+For a Clairaut conformal submersion we find conformal changes of the metric on its domain or image, that give a Clairaut Riemannian submersion, a Clairaut conformal submersion with totally geodesic fibers, or a harmonic Clairaut submersion.
+Finally, we give two non-trivial examples of Clairaut conformal submersions to illustrate the theory and present a local model of every Clairaut conformal submersion with integrable horizontal distribution.}